nunit/nunit.analyzers/documentation/NUnit2050.md

 When usages of the new methods with `params` are detected, the associated CodeFix will convert the format specification into an interpolated string.

-Once you moved to NUnit4 the analyzer has some limited functionality as there are a few cases where your NUnit3 code will compile on NUnit4, but not the way you want it.
-Here what you think are parameters to a format specification are actually interpreted as the _actual_ and _constraint_ expression strings.
-Unfortunately you only find that out when the test fails, which could be never.

 The affected methods are:

 ```csharp